-- Test 10: Do you have testers? - UML bug free mythology - Reality: Every software coding effort is full of bugs Bad design or bad implementation - Programmer does first test - Dedicated testers check whole system or subsystem - Unbiased (often developers think they are right!) - Tries several scenarios and documents anomalies - Testing and coding should be interleaved ● Write code, debug, test, write code, debug, test, ...
+- Test 10: Do you have testers? - UML bug free mythology - Reality: Every software coding effort is full of bugs Bad design or bad implementation - Programmer does first test - Dedicated tester check whole system or subsystem - Unbiased - Tries several scenarios and documents anomalies - Testing and coding should be interleaved • Write code, debug, test, write code, debug, test, ...

-- Test 11: Do new candidates write code during their interview? - No writing code == uncertain skills == uncertain project member == uncertain project outcome - Resume is paper you can put whatever you want - Need to make candidates write code - Remove duplicates from a linked list - Sort data on an array - ICOM 4.0 GPA Students - Some of them cannot write code ■ They even evade ICOM 5016
+- Test 11: Do new candidates write code during their interview?

+- No writing code == uncertain skills == uncertain project member == uncertain project outcome

+- O Resume is paper you can put whatever you want

+- Need to make candidates write code

+- Remove duplicates from a linked list

+- Sort data on an array

+- ICOM 4.0 GPA Students

+- Some of them cannot write code

+- They even evade ICOM 5016

-- Test 12: Do you do hallway usability testing? - O If your co-workers have a hard time with your GUI the user has no chance - Show people you UI and collect data on ■ Intuitiveness of UI - Problems with locations of buttons, menus, etc. - Issues with ease to find desired information - You can go to a more complex usability testing later on - If you cannot convince your co-worker you are in trouble - Redesigning the UI can be quite expensive
+- Test 12: Do you do hallway usability testing? - If your co-workers have a hard time with your GUI the user has no chance - Show people you UI and collect data on - Intuitiveness of UI - Problems with locations of buttons, menus, etc. - Issues with ease to find desired information - You can go to a more complex usability testing later - If you cannot convince your coworker you are in trouble - Redesigning the UI can be guite expensive